mosip/documentation/docs/Pre-Registration.md

 # Overview
 This module enables a resident to:
-* Book an appointment for one or many users for registration by choosing a suitable registration center and time slot.
+* Book an appointment for one or many users for registration by choosing a suitable registration center and time slot
-* Enter demographic data & upload supporting documents.
+* Enter demographic data & upload supporting documents
-* Receive appointment notifications.
+* Receive appointment notifications
-* Reschedule and cancel appointments.
+* Reschedule and cancel appointments

 Resident data is sent to the designated registration center before appointment that can be used during the registration process,